svaksha/Julia.jl/Mathematics.md

 + [Knitro.jl](https://github.com/yeesian/Knitro.jl) :: Julia interface to the Knitro solver.
 + [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) :: A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 + [PiecewiseInterpolation.jl](https://github.com/gwater/PiecewiseInterpolation.jl) :: A simple interface for interpolations on timeseries with first order discontinuities (using Dierckx.jl).
++ [Simplices.jl](https://github.com/kahaaga/Simplices.jl) :: Compute exact simplex intersections in N dimensions.
++ [Sobol.jl](https://github.com/stevengj/Sobol.jl) :: is a generation of Sobol low-discrepancy sequence (LDS) implementation, that generates __quasi-random__ sequences of points in N dimensions which are equally distributed over an N-dimensional hypercube.
 + [SortedVectors.jl](https://github.com/colintbowers/SortedVectors.jl) :: A WIP package that implements a SortedVector type.